Innovacy/yodo.rocks/README.md

 About yodo.rocks
 --------

+- Context-/scope-aware framework
+- the first framework made for PHP 7
+- maximum reusability of code and components
+- create apps that can be reused as if they were plugins

-Yodo stands for: You Only Develop Once - a rapid application development php framework
+Yodo stands for: You Only Develop Once - a rapid application development framework for PHP 7

 Behind Yodo stands the idea, that everything should be developed only once and reused in every other application or website where it would be needed again.